Welcome to VIDA!

 VIDA's mission is to empower students to become agents of change in their communities and beyond; to foster education that meets the needs of the communities we serve; and to help develop pathways to meaningful participation in local, state, and federal government decision making processes.

-If you are looking for a community partner for your service learning class, visit our Service Learning webpage.
+If you are looking for a community partner for your service learning class, visit our Engaged Learning webpage.

 Donate to VIDA